 USTDA ACCEPTING INITIAL PROPOSALS FOR GAS SECTOR PROJECTS IN EMERGING MARKETS

-The U.S. Trade and Development Agency and the U.S. Chamber of Commerce Global Energy Institute, LNG Allies, and the 27th World Gas Conference, along with other U.S. industry partners launched the U.S. Gas Infrastructure Exports Initiative, including a call for initial proposals from project sponsors in emerging markets or U.S. companies working with project sponsors in emerging markets.
-These entities are invited to submit an initial concept paper (not to exceed five pages) on gas infrastructure-related projects to USTDA no later than January 15, 2018 at 5:00 p.m.
-Eastern Standard Time to be considered for funding.
+The U.S. Trade and Development Agency is accepting initial proposals for gas sector-related projects from project sponsors or U.S. companies working with project sponsors in emerging markets.
+These entities are invited to submit an initial concept paper (not to exceed five pages) on projects related to gas infrastructure development to USTDA no later than Monday, January 28, 2019 at 12:00pm Eastern Time to be considered for funding.

-The proposal should include a brief description of the project’s size and status, including project location, economic fundamentals, equipment and technology requirements, legal and regulatory considerations, potential U.S. exports and the purpose and amount of USTDA funding requested.
-The proposal should also outline the sponsor’s experience, potential options for financing the project, risks that the project faces, and estimated potential for U.S. content in the project’s implementation.
-For reference, USTDA’s full proposal guidelines along with Frequently Asked Questions are available here.
+The proposal should include a brief description of the project’s size and status, including project location, economic fundamentals, equipment and technology requirements, legal and regulatory considerations, and the purpose and amount of USTDA funding requested.
+The proposal should also outline the sponsor’s experience, potential options for financing, risks the project faces, and estimated potential for U.S. content in the project’s implementation.

 Proposals can involve upstream, midstream, and downstream components of the gas industry, including: